Novgorod Republic: 15th century

-Muscovite authorities saw Novgorod's behavior as a repudiation of the Treaty of Yazhelbitsy and went to war against the city.
-The army of Moscow won a decisive victory in the Battle of Shelon River on July 1471, which severely limited Novgorod's freedom to act thereafter, although the city maintained its formal independence for the next seven years.
-In 1478, Ivan III sent his army to take the city.
-He destroyed the veche, tore down the Veche bell, the ancient symbol of participatory governance, civil society, and legal rights, and destroyed the library and archives, thus ending the independence of Novgorod.
-After the takeover, Ivan took 81.7% of Novgorod's land, half for himself and the rest for his allies.
-The Novgorod Chronicle which had been critical of Ivan III before the fall of Novgorod thus described the conquest in its aftermath, justifying it on the grounds of purported conversion of Novgorodians to the Catholic faith:
+The Muscovite authorities saw Novgorod's behavior as a repudiation of the Treaty of Yazhelbitsy (1456), and went to war against the city.
+The army of Moscow won a decisive victory in the Battle of Shelon River in July 1471, which severely limited Novgorod's freedom to act thereafter, although the city maintained its formal independence.
+For the next six years, pro-Moscow and anti-Moscow factions in Novgorod competed with one another.
+Ivan III visited Novgorod several times during this period, persecuting a number of pro-Lithuanian boyars and confiscating their lands.
+In 1478, Ivan III sent his army to take direct control of the city.
+He abolished the local government, including the veche, and replaced it with his namestnik, or governor, who directly reported to him.
+Ivan III also ordered the removal of the veche bell to Moscow, which signified the end of the republican government.
+After the takeover, Ivan took more than four-fifths of Novgorod's land: half for himself and the rest for his allies.
+The formal annexation of Novgorod marked a major step in the unification of Russia around Moscow; Ivan III later adopted the title of sovereign of all Russia.

-Thus did Great Prince Ivan advance with all his host against his domain of Novgorod because of the rebellious spirit of its people, their pride and conversion to Latinism.
-With a great and overwhelming force did he occupy the entire territory of Novgorod from frontier to frontier, inflicting on every part of it the dread powers of his fire and sword.
+Novgorod's boyars found no defenders among the commoners, who preferred Ivan III, highlighting the social conflict of the time.
+In the decades after annexation, the city of maintained its own distinct currency and local political life continued the traditions of the republic in many ways.
+The Novgorod Chronicle, which had been critical of Ivan III before the fall of the republic, described the conquest in its aftermath, justifying it on the grounds of purported conversion of Novgorodians to the Catholic faith: